 Floors including sub-floors

 Repair category 1

-Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes Uneven and loose floorboards noted.
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes No significant defects evident.
+Notes Glazed inserts cannot be confirmed to be formed in toughened safety glass.

 Chimney breasts and fireplaces

 Repair category 1

-Notes Where fireplaces have been removed there is limited provision for ventilation.
+Notes The gas fire should be checked by a suitably qualified contractor before use.
+Where fireplaces have been removed there is limited provision for ventilation.

 Unventilated chimney breasts can result in condensation.
 Disused chimneys should be capped and vented.